JHoeflich1/OpenFFLipid/Workflow/README.md

 'python scripts/packmol.py _build_input_file -ln POPC POPE -lc 64 64 -s TIP3P -sc 1000 -t 2' use --help for detailed list on flags
 This script returns a config.json file that stores relevant data, and a packmol input file (default packmol_input.inp) that contains the packing constraints for your system.

 3. Initiate packmol and parameterize your system:
 'python scripts/packmol.py runPackmol -i packmol_input.inp'
 Parameterize your system with HMR is default, if no HMR is desired, use flag -h False.
 This produces files named 'bilayer.gro' and 'biayer.top'.
-It is recommended to visualize this structure in VMD or another molecular visualization software before running simulations
+It is recommended to visualize this structure in VMD or another molecular visualization software before running simulations.
+For a 128 lipid system this shoudl take approx 5 minutes

 4. Runnuing molecular dynamics simulations:
 It is not recommended to modify equilibration steps.
 If necessary, proceed with caution.